nathen-lee/LoL-result-prediction/README.md

 We decided to work on the prediction problem of determining whether a team will win or lose a game.
 To achieve this, we are constructing a binary classifier model that utilizes the provided features to predict the outcome - whether the team won (1) or lost (0) a game.
 The information we'll be needing as features are: 'gametype', 'league', 'kills', 'dragons', 'elders', 'heralds', 'barons', 'towers', 'visionscore', and 'creepscore'.
 Given the unbalanced distributions of international and regional games, we evaluated the model's performance using the f1-score metric, as it is well-suited for classification problems of this nature.

 # Baseline Model
+Our baseline model utilizes a preprocessor to one-hot encode the gametype and league features and keeps the remaining features the same as they are passed through a decision tree classifier.
+Before preprocessing, the gametype and league features were both nominal features, but after preprocessing, all of the features used in our baseline model were quantitative.
+This model yielded an accuracy of 1.0 for our training set and ~0.95454 for our test set.
+Because of this, we determined that this model is not 'good' as the model is overfitting on the training set.
+To remove the overfitting issue, we must improve the model by altering more features and establishing an adequate depth for the decision tree.

 # Final Model